hunter-teacher-cert/work_csci70900-petertsun/meth1/lessons/portfolio/csLesson2.md

 The size of n depends on the amount of time left.
 The less time remaining the smaller the n for the closing example.
  * Check in with students by using analog feedback to describe how well they can explain recursion example of factorial.

+## Explanation
+The lesson is designed for students who have no experience in computer science or computer programming but are taking AP computer science A.
+The lesson gives students an opportunity to sketch a tree diagram to trace program progression.
+Students can use Key-To-Success to help them trace the program progression.
+They can also used manipulatives like post-its, where post-it represents a function call in a recursive algorithm.
+They also use their analog feedback (thumb) to let teacher know their own assessment of their comprehension.